Accesibilidad_M Sorolla

 OBJECTIVES

-• Contribute to the protection of the region’s museum heritage.
+• Contribute to the protection and social appropriation of the region’s museum heritage.

 • Improve the management of museum institutions in the region.